The Compassion Team targets these areas:

 When crisis strikes, many of us rely on relatives and friends for support.
 But for some families, poverty and social isolation mean that they have no support when they need it.Safe Families for Children is a safety net for families in crisis.
 Our screened and trained volunteers provide a temporary home for children whose parents are dealing with illness, drug addiction, homelessness, depression, and other stressful situations.
 There is no charge for this service.
 Host families are not compensated financially for their participation.
 Parents maintain custody of their children.
 This national organization addresses child abuse prevention by stepping in before the state child welfare system is needed and is designed to reunite families as soon as possible.
 The average length of stay is six weeks, but placements range from two day to a year.
 Contact: Janet Cockrum, 865.257.1883 Website: www.safe-families.org

 Samaritan Ministry is a faith-based AIDS Service Organization that seekS to serve people, primarily in East Tennessee, who are living with HIV/AIDS through direct support and by way of their significant network of service providers.
 More.

 CSPC member Clayton Wood is the director of this ministry.
-SOAR/THRIVE LONSDALE challenges inner-city youth with the love of Jesus Christ to serve others and reconcile by creatively meeting their spiritual, educational, and recreational needs through Bible study, tutoring, mentoring and outings.
+THRIVE LONSDALE (previously SOAR) challenges inner-city youth with the love of Jesus Christ to serve others and reconcile by creatively meeting their spiritual, educational, and recreational needs through Bible study, tutoring, mentoring and outings.
 More.